agjest/ex_git/ex_git.md

 Git example
 ================

-\#Introduction
+# Introduction

 Just a sentence to check that git works from my virtual PC.
+I think it\`s fixed now.